OSDanger/shared-dctl/README.md

 A **Preserve Saturation** slider lets you control how much color saturation is affected by contrast adjustments.

 ### **OSD Halation**
-A creative halation effect designed to add a subtle, warm glow around highlights.
+A creative, film-like halation effect designed to add a warm glow around highlights.
 It uses a soft Gaussian blur applied to the red and green channels to create a natural orange halo while keeping the blue channel clean.

-The look can be adjusted with intensity, threshold, and rolloff controls, and a matte preview mode helps visualize the affected areas.
+The look can be adjusted with **intensity**, **tint**, **threshold**, and **rolloff** controls, while a **matte preview** mode helps visualize the affected areas.
-Two quality modes are available — **Performance** for speed, and **Precision** for smoother results.

-While not meant as a film-accurate emulation, this DCTL provides a quick and flexible way to introduce a halation-style effect that responds naturally to light.
+While not intended as a film-accurate emulation, this DCTL offers a quick and flexible way to introduce a halation-style effect that reacts naturally to light.
-Because it currently relies on a generic **Rec.709-style luma mix**, results may vary slightly between different color gamuts.
+Because it currently relies on a generic **Rec.709-style luma mix**, results may vary slightly across different color gamuts.
-A future version may include gamut-aware processing to ensure consistent behavior across spaces.
+A future version may include gamut-aware processing to ensure consistent behavior between color spaces.

+Two quality modes are available: **Performance** for speed, and **Precision** for smoother results.
+The effect itself can become GPU-intensive at higher intensity values, even in Performance mode.

 ### **OSD Transform**
 The centerpiece of this project.